Categories

 Back to the good parent again.
 A good parent clearly expresses what they want and expect from the child.
 Bad parents fall into inane behaviors like expecting the child to be able to read their minds and anticipate the parent’s wants and needs.
 This is how poor boundaries are created.
 Teaching the child that they are only responsible for responding to clearly expressed information sends them on a path toward developing good boundaries and healthy relationships.
 The most common example of bad parenting I see is punishing a child for a behavior that was not proscribed ahead of time.
 To be effective, punishments must be clearly explained and clear limits set well before any behavior takes place.

 False expectations like these are the basis of poor boundaries.
 Others will care about our desires when that caring in some way serves them.
 We live and grow from our participation in relationships with others, so whatever our story is today, participation with that story will serve some people and not others.
 For example, it is well understood that for every alcoholic there are co-dependents supporting their behaviors.
 The alcoholic has a story line and the supporters have their own stories they are working out.
 This is where self-love hits a big challenge.
 Self-love means you seek out relationships with clear and good boundaries in which the end point of the relationship supports your well-being.
 This can be challenging because sometimes bad relationships are precisely what we need to figure out what we need to let go of to reach for self integrity and peace.
-Like the child learning new skills, don’t negatively judge yourself for what does not work in your life, simply support yourself in learning new and better skills so you can let go of what does not work.
+Like the child learning new skills, don’t negatively judge yourself for what does not work in your life.
+Simply support yourself in learning new and better skills so you can let go of what does not work.

 Point 3: Build relationships with good boundaries based on clear expression and no expectations or entitlements.

-Well-beingis an ever-expanding state of being as well as a goal.
+Well-being is an ever-expanding state of being as well as a goal.
 The more grounding you gain in yourself, the greater your reach becomes.
 Our hearts need connection and they need self-manifestation.
 It is not in our nature to be small.
 We are like plants that love the sunlight so we can grow.
 The more connected we become, the more nourished we become.
 As we learn to receive life as it actually is we then have the real ground to stand on from which we are able to create our expression of our selves to the world.
 It is hard to be ourselves and be successful in our shining out to the world when we are busy maintaining the lies and false expectations we think are real.
 They simply take up all our time and attention.
-When you don’t hide your unhappiness under pleasure seeking, but instead support yourself learning what really works for you, then you can engage in healthy relationships that support you and your growth.
+When you stop hiding your unhappiness under pleasure seeking, but instead support yourself learning what really works for you, then you can engage in healthy relationships that support you and your growth.

 Point 4: Follow your bliss – pursue your growth as a person.
 Love yourself enough to give yourself permission to be truly happy by being your true self.

 There are probably more points to the process of self-love, but these four are a good start.
-Loving yourself is a process of expanding you into the world from the inside out.
-Happiness comes from feeling the strength and freedom to express yourself heart in the world through your creations.
+Loving yourself is a process of expanding yourself into the world from the inside out.
+Happiness comes from feeling the strength and freedom to express your heart in the world through your creations.
 Although we can appreciate and enjoy them, happiness does not come from other people, circumstances, or situations.
 Happiness is the natural consequence of living in self-love.
-Self-love comes from developing the skills to relate to the worldwide in a balanced, harmonious, dynamic, and effective manner that allows and supports you being your true divine self.
+Self-love comes from developing the skills to relate to the world in a balanced, harmonious, dynamic, and effective manner that allows and supports you being your true divine self.

 Take care,